kubernetes-sigs/kustomize/cmd/config/docs/api-conventions/config-fn.md

     spec:
       replicas: 5

-  - `annotations.[config.k8s.io/function]`: the image to use for this API
+  - `annotations.[config.k8s.io/function]`: the specification of how to run the function
   - `annotations.[config.kubernetes.io/local-config]`: mark this as not a Resource that should be applied